Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

         * by clientAddress.
         *
         * When sending an indication, this callback will be called when the
-        * acknowledgement from the client addressed by clientAddress
+        * acknowledgment from the client addressed by clientAddress
         * is received.
         */
      },